College Policies and Response Procedure for Bias-Motivated Incidents

 Procedures for Reporting Bias-Motivated Incidents

 If you have been the target of a possible bias-motivated incident, or have witnessed a possible bias-motivated incident, you are urged to report the incident immediately.
 Any member of the Bias Incident Committee is available to speak with individuals about an incident.

 Whether you report to a team member or to a residence life staff member, the individual receiving the report will inform the Vice President of Student Affairs who will, with the appointed Bias Incident Response Team made up of administrators, faculty, staff and students:

 - Support those people who have been targeted

-- Communicate to the College as a whole the reported incident and the committee’s findings
+- Communicate to the college community as appropriate the reported incident and the committee’s findings

 Recommend to the Vice President of Student Affairs on whether the incident warrants being sent to the Student Conduct Board for a judicial hearing.
 Factors taken in to consideration include but not limited to: